• Skip to primary navigation

 Process steps of final stages of making cashew butter creamy.

-Here are some suggestions for how to use cashew butter.
-It is really quite versatile and can be used in both sweet and savoury recipes.
+Here are some suggestions for how to use homemade cashew butter.
+It is really quite versatile and can be used in both sweet and savory recipes.

 • Spread it on toast/english muffins for breakfast or a light snack with banana slices and honey.